Four Ways Blockchain Will Transform Supply Chain…and Beyond

 I chuckled today at the irony that one of the most “boring” things in the history of commerce–the ledger–constitutes the basic concept of one of the most transformative nextgen applications of technology–blockchain.
 Interestingly, the introduction of double entry accounting (ledger) coincides with the Italian Renaissance.
 The first banks in Genoa and Florence used that innovative ledger to manage the credits provided to institutions and craftsmen in a growing economy based on innovation and cross-border trading.
 These ledgers were critical enablers of the economic prosperity that facilitated the development of art and science.

-It’s an interesting parallel: the (financial) ledger, the technology at the heart of economic development during the Golden Century–which also financed the Spanish explorations of the Americas–helps us understand the vast potential of today’s public (data) ledger technology for data accessibility.
 The new blockchain ledger is challenging old ways of thinking–and will enable a new generation of game-changing solutions in supply chain and everyday life.

 It’s “transparent”: Even for the best-run businesses, traceability of all of the goods throughout the supply chain is an enormous challenge, which can result in customer service and safety and cost issues.
 With blockchain-based supply chain management, sensors and RFID tags can pinpoint the origin and current location of goods.